Aerial image looking to the southeast over Herriman residential areas

 How are property tax rates set in Utah?

 The state of Utah is somewhat unique in how it sets property tax rates.
 In many states, property taxes are a simple percentage, and the amount paid every year is directly tied to how much properties are worth—if property values go up, then taxes paid go up.
-In Utah, however, taxes are designed to stay the same year to year, regardless if property values go up or down.
+In Utah, however, tax revenues are designed to stay the same year to year, regardless if property values go up or down.
 How does it work?

 Certified Rates

 Taxing authorities submit a property tax revenue target to the State of Utah.
 County Assessors determine individual property values.
 The State uses the revenue target and the general trend of property values (information provided by counties) to calculate the appropriate rate to charge in taxes to achieve the target revenue during the year.
 This State-calculated rate is called the certified rate.
-Since property values change each year (usually increasing), tax rates are re-calculated every year.
+Since property values change each year (usually increasing), tax rates are recalculated every year.
 In a normal year, as long as a taxing authority doesn’t change their target revenue, the certified rate will stay the same or decrease from the previous year to offset rising property values.
 However, if a taxing authority wants to increase their target revenue, it will likely cause the State’s calculated certified rate to be higher than the previous year.
 If the rate is higher, then official notices must be mailed to residents and the taxing authority must hold a public Truth-in-Taxation hearing.

 Still have questions?

-You can refer any further questions to Herriman City Director of Finance Kyle Maurer (801-758-7686 or kmaurer@herriman.org)
+You can refer any further questions to Herriman City Director of Finance Kyle Maurer (801-446-5323 or kmaurer@herriman.gov)